madhura74/javaWebApp/README.md

 ## CICD Workflow using GitHub Actions

-This Workflow automates the process of integration and deployment.
+[CICD Workflow](https://github.com/madhura74/javaWebApp/blob/main/.github/workflows/webapp_cicd.yml) automates the process of integration and deployment.
 It majorly consists of below tasks.
 1. Checkout the code
 2. Test the unit test cases
 3. Package the application into a jar file